 - swelling and tenderness around the area of impact

 - facial bruising

-- bleeding from the nose and ears
+- bleeding from the nostrils or ears

 - bleeding from the wound caused by the trauma, near the location of the trauma, or around the eyes, ears, and nose

-- pain at the site of the trauma
+- severe pain at the trauma site

-- swelling at the injured area
+- swelling at the trauma site

 - redness or warmth at the trauma site

 Less severe symptoms, or those that may not necessarily appear to be related to a skull fracture, may include: